faizansyed14/Bangz-saloon/docs/setup-instructions.md

-# Salon Management System - Setup Instructions
+# BANGZ SALOON - Professional Salon Management System Setup Instructions

 ## Overview
-This is a professional hair salon management system that replaces manual paper-based logging.
-The system integrates with Google Sheets for data storage using Google Apps Script.
+BANGZ SALOON is a professional hair salon management system that replaces manual paper-based logging.
+The system integrates with Google Sheets for data storage using Google Apps Script, featuring a modern, attractive interface designed for professional salon operations.

 ## Prerequisites
 - Google account with access to Google Sheets and Google Apps Script